 Over the last few years, organizations have worked towards the separation of storage and compute for a number of benefits in the areas of cost, data duplication and data latency.
 Cloud resolves most of these issues but comes to the expense of needing a way to query data on remote storages.
 Alluxio and Presto are a powerful combination to address the compute problem, which is part of the strategy used by Simbiose Ventures to create a product called StorageQuery – A platform to query files in cloud storages with SQL.

 Tag: compute storage separation

-Learn how to set up Presto with Alluxio such that Presto jobs can seamlessly read from and write to S3.
+Learn more about Bazaarvoice’s use case leveraging Apache Spark, Hive, and Alluxio on S3.
+Along with how to set up Hive with Alluxio so that Hive jobs can seamlessly read from/write to S3.